-A. Using data and information from the industry, we have ident set the following objectives: ified the primary trends within our industry and Forestry has an average of 971 SLF claims per year, many of these are associated with transportation activities such as log hauling activities, and traveling while at work via passenger vehicle or off road vehicle.
+A. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives:

+Forestry has an average of 971 SLF claims per year, many of these are associated with transportation activities such as log hauling activities, and traveling while at work via passenger vehicle or off road vehicle.

 Objective is to create awareness and increase knowledge within the forest sector to effectively address key safety issue specifically targeting transportation and log hauling related SLF claims.